-01-14-22 Introduced and referred to committee on Senate Urban Affairs and Housing utility services, providing the bill rendered by the reseller to any residential consumer shall not, if the bill is based on submetered consumption, exceed the amount which the public utility would bill its own consumers for the same service or, if the bill is based on a formula agreed to by the consumers in writing, exceed the amount billed by the public utility to the reseller during the relevant period.
+01-14-22 Introduced and referred to committee on Senate Urban Affairs and Housing rendered by the reseller to any residential consumer shall not, if the bill is based on submetered consumption, exceed the amount which the public utility would bill its own consumers for the same service or, if the bill is based on a formula agreed to by the consumers in writing, exceed the amount billed by the public utility to the reseller during the relevant period.
 Effective in 60 days.